All StatesOhio

 After You Record Your Deed in Ohio

-The Ohio deed recording process has two steps.
-First, take the deed and DTE Form 100 to the County Auditor for review and stamping.
-The Auditor calculates and collects the Conveyance Fee.
-Second, take the Auditor-stamped deed to the County Recorder for recording.
-After recording, the original deed is returned to the grantee or designated address.
-The County Recorder updates the land records.
-The grantee should follow up with the county auditor and treasurer to ensure property tax records are updated with the correct owner name and mailing address.
+Ohio uses a two-step process: first take the deed and DTE Form 100 to the County Auditor for review and stamping, then file the Auditor-stamped deed with the County Recorder.
+After recording, the original is returned to the grantee or designated address.
+Follow up with the county auditor and treasurer to ensure property tax records are updated with the correct owner name and mailing address.

 Ohio Quit Claim Deed FAQ